 Since there are so many different models, and different researchers develop different models based on similar criteria, the clinical utility of this research is very low.
 The research does have utility regarding observations about different presentations of alcohol use disorders that may need to be treated differently.
 The combination of alcohol abuse and a personality disorder, such as antisocial personality disorder, represents a particularly difficult treatment option.

-Individuals with Co-Occurring Antisocial Personality Disorder and Alcohol Use Disorder
+Antisocial Personality Disorder and Substance Abuse

 APA has specific diagnostic criteria that are used in the diagnosis of an alcohol use disorder.
 Only a trained clinician can formally diagnose an alcohol use disorder in anyone.
 In general, the diagnostic criteria for an alcohol use disorder consist of issues with: